-Instruction in strengthening the backbone of writing.
+Meets face-to-face on Wednesdays; other two classes are online.
+Instruction in strengthening the backbone of writing with an emphasis on learning state-of-the-industry layout software.
 Course work includes extensive practice in the fundamentals of punctuation and grammar, editing, copyediting and rewriting, all done with an eye to preparing work for publication.
 Privacy and libel law are examined.
-Texts include: Creative Editing; Media Writer's Handbook, and The Associated Press Stylebook.
+Texts include: Media Writer's Handbook and The Associated Press Stylebook.

 Writing for Business